Rapptz/gum/docs/api/video/texture.rst

             meet the requirement of :class:`is_renderer_drawable\<T>`.
 This doesn't apply to drawables that are hardware accelerated shapes such as :class:`rectangle`, :class:`point`, etc.

+    .. function:: void clear() noexcept

+        Releases the :sdl:`Texture` or :sdl:`Surface` being managed.
+    .. function:: explicit operator bool() const noexcept

+        Checks if an :sdl:`Texture` or :sdl:`Surface` is being managed, and if so, checks if it is currently not null.